 All is good and well but still, I’d like to give you my point of view – why do I think taking classes will lead you to a much more enjoyable experience?
 It will open a whole new world to you that you didn’t know even existed.
 So here are some good motivations for you:

 Dancing with good fundamentals feels like a well-oiled machine

 Couple dancing is a language.
 I’m not being figurative here.
 It is a language of the body.
 Salsa like any other dance is just another language that is pre-accepted between dancers.
 Dancing with a person that did not take classes feels like the equivalent of speaking to a new immigrant that didn’t bother taking language classes.
 It’s clunky, and neither can fully express himself.
 On the other hand, dancing with a person that knows what he/she is doing, feels like a well-oiled machine, everything just works, and it’s a communication bliss, just a perfect harmony.

 Unfortunately, followers can kind of follow a good leader even when they didn’t take a lot of classes.
 The gifted ones might even feel that they are advanced.
-But let me tell you, any schooled dancer feels it well that your steps are incorrect.
+But let me tell you, any schooled dancer feels that something is off.
 We feel the communication is clunky, and we deeply wish that it wasn’t.

 I have not met in my entire career as a dancer and dance teacher a single gifted dancer that required no classes.
 Every single dancer that claimed “I can learn everything on the dance floor”, had fundamentals that required improvements.

 Salsa is structured a bit like Lego.
 With a few fundamental steps and rules you build bigger building blocks, and with these, you build a house.
 Clunky fundamentals lead to an unstable house.
 Most unschooled dancers, even if their flow is relatively good, have something off in their dance.